OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 ## What to do once your pull request has been reviewed

-Once your contribution and has either been accepted and integrated into the official Orchard CMS repository you can now delete the branch.
+Once your contribution and has been accepted and integrated into the official Orchard CMS repository you can now delete the branch.
 GitHub will let you know when this is safe to do.
-On the pull request page you will see a `Delete branch` button at the bottom:
+On the pull request page you will see a `Delete branch` button at the bottom for the pull requests activity and comments list:

 ![](../Upload/submitting-patches/pull-complete-can-delete.png)

 If your feature was accepted please consider contributing some documentation to the [OrchardDoc](https://github.com/OrchardCMS/OrchardDoc) repo.
 Just as this article has helped you out today, by documenting your new feature you can help other Orchard users to get the most out of Orchard CMS.
 You can read more about [the documentation process here](/Documentation/Contributing-documentation).

 The fork that you made can be re-used for as many contributions as you like.
 Just remember to keep making a new branch each time you start work on a new issue.
-There is one thing to consider though.
-While you have been working on this there has probably been other commits and pull requests on whichever branch you're working on.
+There is one thing to consider though: While you've been working on this there has probably been other commits and pull requests on whichever branch you're working on.
 You can bring your branch back in line with the main repo by [syncing your fork](https://help.github.com/articles/syncing-a-fork/).

 ## What to do if your pull request is not accepted